AsymLabs/realpath-lib/README.md

     source '/your/path/to/realpath-lib'

-As indicated previoulsy, the default setting is to emulate the command utility **readlink -f**.
+As indicated previously, the default setting is to emulate the command utility **readlink -f**.
 Environment settings can be incorporated within your script or inline as: